ElliotKillick/windows-vs-linux-loader-architecture/README.md

 This warning concerns a lock hierarchy violation risk between the native (e.g. `ntdll!LdrpLoaderLock`) and COM (e.g. `combase!gComLock`, `combase!gChannelInitLock`, and `combase!gOXIDLock`) synchronization mechanisms.
 Realizing this risk, however unlikely, would lead to an [ABBA deadlock](https://www.oreilly.com/library/view/hands-on-system-programming/9781788998475/edf57b67-a572-4202-8e56-18c85c2141e4.xhtml).
 Ideally, Microsoft would ensure a clean lock hierarchy between these subsystems by controlling load/unload order, adding some shared piece of state to synchronize on before acquiring locks, or otherwise (it's perhaps easier said than done given the monolithic nature of it all).
 [Microsoft has realized this risk in their code](https://devblogs.microsoft.com/oldnewthing/20140821-00/?p=183) (note that [starting with OLE 2, OLE is built on top of COM](https://stackoverflow.com/a/8929732), so they share internals).
 The simplest method for fixing this ABBA deadlock would be to acquire the loader lock (it's in the PEB) before the COM lock, thereby keeping a clean lock hierarchy.
 However, this method would decrease concurrency, thus reducing performance.
 Another solution would be to specifically target COM functions that interact with the native loader while already holding the COM lock, such as `CoFreeUnused­Libraries`. `CoFreeUnused­Libraries` would leave the COM shared data structures/components in a consistent state before unlocking the COM lock and then perform consistency checks after reacquiring the COM lock.
 COM architecture might precisely track each component's state to support its reentrant design.
 A state tracking mechanism could work like `LDR_DDAG_STATE` in the native loader. `Co­Free­Unused­Libraries` will acquire loader lock followed by the COM lock and then perform its task of freeing unused libraries.
 [My inspiration for the second approach partially came from the GNU loader.](https://elixir.bootlin.com/glibc/glibc-2.38/source/elf/dl-lookup.c#L580) In both solutions, the process maintains a single coherent lock hierarchy.
 Thus, either of these solutions would solve the potential for an ABBA deadlock upon calling `CoFreeUnused­Libraries`.

 If some COM operation requires threads that *load additional libraries* (**Is this something that can happen?
 As noted in our concurrency experiments, it's a naturally tricky situation that even the GNU loader will deadlock under.** This is a tangent from the topic of ABBA deadlock.), then spawn that thread with the `THREAD_CREATE_FLAGS_SKIP_LOADER_INIT` flag (or remove thread blockers) and add library loading tasks to a global "load queue".
 The load queue will be similar to the existing work queue (which exists solely for parallelizing mapping and snapping work to improve performance) except for storing loader tasks for processing by the load owner (i.e. not just mapping or snapping).
-The current load owner (`LoadOwner` flag in the TEB) will intermittently check the load queue and drain it on the other thread's behalf.
+The current load owner (`LoadOwner` flag in `TEB.SameTebFlags`) will intermittently check the load queue and drain it on the other thread's behalf.
 The thread spawning a new thread would ideally check if it's under loader lock, and if so, wait on the new thread at least long enough to drain the new thread's load queue.
 If what libraries the new thread needs is known beforehand, then opt to load them on the load owner thread before spawning the new thread.
 Having a dedicated `LoadOwner` thread, provided suitable optimizations are in place, may also be a solution. **`DllMain` can now safely run *any* COM code.** Applying this solution to the CLR may mean removing `.cctor` because its continued presence means foreign (third-party) code could violate the loader lock -> CLR assembly initialization lock (I'm assuming the CLR loader has an assembly initialization lock similar to the native loader) hierarchy without our knowledge.
 The other solution is what Microsoft engineers currently advise, which is to write a rule saying that nobody should do COM (e.g. `CoInitializeEx`) from `DllMain`, which works great until people, such as Microsoft employees, do COM from `DllMain` (or one of many other places the loader unexpectedly holds loader lock) and Microsoft must reactively involve the CLR loader so "unmanaged and managed initialization is done in two separate and distinct stages" (introducing non-standard `.cctor` PE section) over the native loader to workaround "loader lock issues".

 Given how monolithic Windows tends to be, the second solution for ABBA deadlock would be challenging; however, concurrency is hardly ever easy, and Microsoft engineers have taken on more complex problems.
 It's possible to make it work. **The monolithic architecture of Windows is often what unexpectedly causes problems between these separate lock hierarchies to arise in the first place (e.g. due to a Windows API function internally doing COM without the programmer's explicit knowledge).**